Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 success rate and participation season 2 sharktankinsights.com

 The participation ratio of female contestants improved in Shark Tank Season 2.
 18 women entrepreneurs pitched their businesses during the Season, while the male entrepreneurs were 32.
-The ratio stood at 9:16 in the favor of male contestants.
+The ratio stood at 9:16 in favor of male contestants.

-Despite lower participation, female entrepreneurs had a success rate of 56%, which was higher than the 44% male success rate on the show.
-Season 2 saw an increase in the deal-striking percentage of both the genders.
 However, the equity demanded by the Sharks continued to be higher than what the female entrepreneurs offered.
 The average equity ask during the Season was 35%, which improved from the previous Season but was not ideal.

 Highlights of the Season